TouK/nussknacker/docs/scenarios_authoring/AggregatesInTimeWindows.md

 **emitWhen** - determines when the event with the result of the aggregation will be emitted.

 Possible values are:
 - `On each event` - Window won't be emitted on end, but after each event.
-This would be useful e.g. when we want to have daily (i.e. for current day) aggregate for each incoming event, but we're not interested in daily summary on each midnight
+This would be useful e.g. when we want to know values of aggregations while session is in progress, but we're not interested in specific event ending the session.
 - `After session end`

 ## Single-side-join